landakram/markhudnall.com/README.md

 1. Run `npm run dev:js` for the Shadow CLJS watcher.
 2. Run `npm run dev:css` for the Tailwind CSS watcher.
+3. Run `npm run obsidian:export` after publishing content in Obsidian.
-3. Run `npm run export` after content or Janet site-library changes.
+4. Run `npm run export` after Janet site-library changes.

 ## Why not use a static site generator?
 I wanted a site that is assembled from library pieces rather than a full framework.
 Originally that meant Clojure/Stasis; now it means a small Janet library with site-specific code layered on top.